-Our team was assigned the task to repeat the results of the work of the artificial neural network for speech synthesis Tacotron2 by Google.
-This is a story about the thorny path we have gone through during the project.
+Our team was assigned the task of repeating the results of the work of the artificial neural network for speech synthesis Tacotron 2 by Google.
+This is a story of the thorny path we have gone through during the project.
 In the very end of the article we will share a few examples of text-to-speech (TTS) conversion using Tacotron2.

-The task of computer speech synthesis has long been in the scientists’ and technicians’ focus of attention.
-However, classical methods do not allow one to synthesize speech indistinguishable from that of a human.
+The task of computer speech synthesis has long been the focus of scientists and engineers.
+However, classic approaches do not synthesize speech indistinguishable from that of a human.
 That is why, here, as in many other areas, deep learning has come to the rescue.

-To start with, let’s have a look at the classical methods of speech synthesis from the text.
+To start with, let’s have a look at the classic methods of speech synthesis from the text.
 Basically, there are two of them:

-This method is based on pre-recording of short audio sequences, which are then combined to create coherent speech.
-It turns out very clean and clear but is absolutely devoid of emotional and intonational components.
-For this reason, it sounds unnatural.
+This method is based on the pre-recording of short audio sequences, which are then combined to create coherent speech.
+It turns out very clean and clear but is absolutely devoid of emotion and tone components, so it sounds unnatural.
 This happens because it is impossible to get an audio recording of all possible words uttered in all possible combinations of emotions and prosody.
-Concatenative systems require huge databases and hard coding of combinations to form words.
-Developing a reliable system takes a lot of time.

-The use of concatenated TTS is limited due to the large data requirements and long development time.
-Therefore, a statistical method, which explores the very nature of the data, was developed.
+The use of the concatenated TTS method is limited due to a large amount of data and enormous development time required.
+Therefore, a statistical parametric speech synthesis method, which explores the very nature of the data, was developed.
 It generates speech by combining certain parameters such as frequency, amplitude spectrum, etc.

 Parametric synthesis consists of two stages: